JakeBGitHub/schemata/README.md

 ### 1. [HDR UK Dataset Schema](https://github.com/HDRUK/schemata/blob/develop/docs/dataset/latest/dataset.md)

+The latest version specification required for datasets to be onboarded onto the Gateway are shown in this repository and is comprised of the following:

- - Latest json schema and yml can be found here:  https://github.com/HDRUK/schemata/blob/develop/schema/dataset/latest
+ - The latest json schema and yaml which can be found here: https://github.com/HDRUK/schemata/blob/develop/schema/dataset/latest.
+They represent the V2 metadata specification for onboarding datasets onto the Gateway presented in the [descriptive metadata documentation](https://github.com/HDRUK/schemata/tree/develop/docs/dataset/2.0.0/distribution).
- - Example json files can be found here including a current mapped dataset, a minimium json example and a ful example: https://github.com/HDRUK/schemata/blob/develop/examples
+ - Example json files which can be found here: https://github.com/HDRUK/schemata/blob/develop/examples.
+It includes a current mapped dataset, a minimum json example and a full example of the metadata for onboarding to the Gateway.
- - Latest word documentation, change log and mapping file can be found here: https://github.com/HDRUK/schemata/tree/develop/docs/dataset/2.0.0/distribution
+ - The latest word documentation, change log and mapping file which can be found here: https://github.com/HDRUK/schemata/tree/develop/docs/dataset/2.0.0/distribution.
+The documentation provides details of the descriptive metadata needed for the Gateway including their definitions and user stories to illustrate its purpose.
- - Impact assessment and indicative mapping files can be found here: https://github.com/HDRUK/schemata/tree/develop/docs/dataset/2.0.0/impact-assessment
+ - An impact assessment and indicative mapping files which can be found here: https://github.com/HDRUK/schemata/tree/develop/docs/dataset/2.0.0/impact-assessment.
+It contains the following files:
-      - aggregated_errors.xlsx: aggregated validation errors with an overview on the most common errors per attribute that will need to be resolved during migration
+   - *aggregated_errors.xlsx*: aggregated validation errors with an overview on the most common errors per attribute that will need to be resolved during migration.
-      - generated_mapping.py: the mapping algorithm that generates v2 data-models, (basically a mapping function for all fields in the new v2 specs).
+   - *generated_mapping.py*: the mapping algorithm that generates v2 data-models, (basically a mapping function for all fields in the new v2 specs).
-      - v1_to_v2.json: for each data-model (key is the UUID) v1: old schema, v2: new schema, which is the mapping result (generated_mapping.py) of all data-models in the gateway.
+   - *v1_to_v2.json*: for each data-model (key is the UUID) v1: old schema, v2: new schema, which is the mapping result (*generated_mapping.py*) of all data-models in the gateway.
-      - dm_validation.json: for each data-model (key again is UUID) the data-set in form of the v2 attributes and the JSON schema validation.
+   - *dm_validation.json*: for each data-model (key again is UUID) the data-set in form of the v2 attributes and the JSON schema validation.
-      - aggregated_errors.json: an aggregation of the validation of all data-models by attribute with a list of unique error messages, a count of unique error messages, and a total count of the errors across all data-models; note that JSON schema validator generates an entry for all hierarchy levels, which means some error messages are repeated along the hierarchy.
+   - *aggregated_errors.json*: an aggregation of the validation of all data-models by attribute with a list of unique error messages, a count of unique error messages, and a total count of the errors across all data-models; note that JSON schema validator generates an entry for all hierarchy levels, which means some error messages are repeated along the hierarchy.

 ### 2. Dataset Properties Breakdown